Disinformation Summit: Gathering Insights & Understanding Impact

 $80

 Disinformation reshapes public discourse, erodes trust, fragments communities, and influences decision-making—but how does it take hold, and what makes it so effective?
 This event, moderated by Colin Woodard, invites nonprofits, funders, elected officials, and communication professionals to explore these questions together.
-Keynote speaker Renée DiResta will share findings on impacts and mitigation approaches from years of research on rumors and propaganda, and in understanding how narratives spread online.
-A panel of local leaders will provide on the ground examples of coordinated disinformation campaigns as well as successful strategies to help communities unite.
+Keynote speaker Renée DiResta will share findings on impacts and mitigation approaches from years of research on rumors and propaganda, and on understanding how narratives spread online.
+A panel of local leaders featuring Dr Nirav Shah will provide on the ground examples of coordinated disinformation campaigns as well as successful strategies to help communities unite.

-Through expert insights and regional case studies, we’ll examine:
+Through expert insights and case studies, we’ll examine:

 - The pathways and funding behind disinformation campaigns.